DeepSpec/InteractionTrees/README.md

 inconsistencies, so the computational definitions may still be usable for testing.

+### Top-level modules

+- `ITree.Simple`: Simplified tutorial interface.
+  See also `tutorial/Introduction.v`.
+- `ITree.ITree`: Definitions to program with interaction trees.
+- `ITree.ITreeFacts`: Theorems to reason about interaction trees.
+- `ITree.Effects`: Some standard effects.

+### Library organization

 - `Basics`: General-purpose definitions not tied to interaction trees.

     + `Basics`: The `~>` notation and names of common monad transformers.